rcemper/native-api-command-line-java/README.md

 ### How to Test it
 <p><pre>docker-compose exec iris java rcc

-   Welcome to IRIS NaTiveAPI CommandLine Extension
+   Welcome to IRIS NativeAPI CommandLine Extension

 \>\>\> serverIP [127.0.0.1]:
 \>\>\> serverPORT [1972]: